dhis2/prop-types/README.md

 This function will also check if the current property value is of the specified type</p>
 </dd>
 <dt><a href="#requiredIf">requiredIf(siblingPropName)</a> ⇒ <code>Error</code> | <code>null</code></dt>
-<dd><p>Ensure the prop value is thruthy when a sibling prop also has a thruthy value,
+<dd><p>Ensure the prop has a value (i.e. treat it as required) when a given sibling prop
-and ensure the prop is of the correct prop-type</p>
+also has a value, and ensure the prop is of the correct prop-type</p>
 </dd>
 </dl>